ohyeah8000/Qidi-X-Max-3-Configuration/README.md

  PRINT_START and PRINT_END macros with some specifics, cleansing of redundant duplettes in config (Fans, Extruder, other...)
 Some other stuff is also integrated like tilt_screw_adjust for M4 bolts etc....

+Update may 2024:
+This config and macro is modified to Orcaslicer.
+Fans are renamed to make it work according to Orcaslicer fans naming convention.
+Orca can now activate all of the 5 fans and also the chamber heater fan.

+Things to do:
+- Change filament macro
+- purgng algorithm since I removed KAMPand rely on adaptive bed meshing Klipper has on board since 2024
+- consistency check and removal of dead ends or dupes